- 2023.8.22 Getting started for SCML 2023. Check again in a couple of months.

 It is highly recommended to register your interest in the league by registering to this website by April 30th (No need to upload an agent by that time).
 It is mandatory to upload a preliminary version of the agent by June 8st.

 The live competition is run using fewer configurations than the official competition to facilitate faster feedback when submitting new agents.
 This may lead to different results in the official competition.

 - The first thing you need to do is to read the game overview for the track you plan to submit to.
 These will be posted here once the new iteration of the competition starts.
 You can check last year's rules for the one shot track and/or the standard/collusion tracks.

 - If you are not registered here, do so to received updates and be able to submit your agents later here.

-- After deciding which track(s) to participate in, check there detailed description( OneShot Standard/Collusion).
+- After deciding which track(s) to participate in, check there detailed description that will be posted here (for 202, check OneShot Standard/Collusion).